Estate Planning Lawyers Essex & North-East London

 We are here to help – contact us to discuss what you want to do with your estate.

-We offer advice on Will Writing Services, Trust, Lasting Powers of Attorney.
+We offer advice on Preparing a Will, Lasting Powers of Attorney and Trusts.

 Contact us for free, no obligation advice as to what you need.

 Free home visit to take instructions from you – in selected areas – if you make a £15 donations to one of our supported Charities

 Although people are aware that they should have a will, surveys indicate that 70% of the adult population do not have a Will.

 You can make a Will at any time in your adult life.
 However, you should consider making/amending your Will when any of the following apply:-